The World Heritage Committee inscribed Lamu Old Town on the UNESCO World Heritage List in 2001.

-The town of Lamu began life as a 14th century Swahili settlement, but the island has seen many visitors and influences, including Portuguese explorers, Turkish traders and the Omani Arabs.
+The most outstanding expression of Lamu Old Town is its architecture and distinctly unique Swahili culture.
+The town of Lamu began life as a 14th century Swahili settlement, of which was influenced by many visitors and influences, including Portuguese explorers, Turkish traders and the Omani Arabs.

 All left their mark, but Lamu developed its own particular culture, which has ultimately endured.